Home > 13 Affordable Upgrades That Will Absolutely Transform Your Rental

 It’s all about the finishes

-Landlords are notorious for choosing the cheapest versions of everything – not that I can blame them – many times tenants are terrible and will trash things.
-But I know you’re not that kind of person 🙂
+Unless you live in a high-end, luxury rental, most rental home finishes are subpar, to say the least.
+Landlords are notorious for choosing the cheapest versions of everything – not that I can blame them – many times tenants simply don’t care and will trash things.
+But I know you’re not that kind of person 😊

 So what is a renter friendly home upgrade?

-a) does not require permission from the landlord
+• does not require permission from the landlord

-b) is 100% reversible before you move out
+• is reversible before you move out

+And ideally you can take it with you when you leave.
 So without further ado, here is a list of 13 renter-friendly home improvements that will help you make the most of your living space without breaking the bank!

 1. Paint